-The Nomination Committee meets at least twice each year, receives feedback from the Chair on the Directors' performance through the evaluation process and considers those Directors who are to retire by rotation at the AGM. making recommendations to the Board on their re-election.
-Following consideration of the performance evaluation, the Committee has recommended the re-election of Dermot McMeekin, Susan Platts-Martin and Andrew Robson and the election of Chris Ralph as Directors of the Company.
+The Nomination Committee meets at least twice each year, receives feedback from the Chair on the Directors' performance through the evaluation process and considers those Directors who are to retire by rotation at the AGM, making recommendations to the Board on their re-election.
+Following consideration of the performance evaluation, the Committee has recommended the re-election of Dermot McMeekin as a Director of the Company.
+Diane Seymour-Williams will be retiring from the Board at the AGM.

-Information about the work of the Committee during the year can be found on page 34.
-Details of the Committee's activities in relation to Directors' remuneration are set out in the Directors' Remuneration Report on pages 45 to 48, together with information on the fees paid to Directors during the year under review.
+Information about the work of the Committee during the year can be found on page 32.
+Details of the Committee's activities in relation to Directors' remuneration are set out in the Directors' Remuneration Report on pages 44 to 47, together with information on the fees paid to Directors during the year under review.